 Void, one of the God Hand in the Berserk series, uses the same spatial manipulation ability as Finral's.

 8. Mark of the Wind (Chivalry of a Failed Knight)

 Ayase Ayatsuji's Noble Art, the Mark of the Wind, is a unique application of spatial manipulation in Chivalry of a Failed Knight.

-Ayase cuts the space with her sword, which leaves an invisible blade.
+Ayase cuts space with her sword, which leaves behind an invisible vacuum blade.
 When triggered, the vacuum blades then cut her opponents—even if they are beyond her sword's reach.

 Domain Expansion in Jujutsu Kaisen is an advanced application of cursed magic, in which the user creates a space that traps his enemies.
 Inside the domain, the user's abilities are heightened, unavoidable, and they have influence over everything within.